Two Roads to a Bitcoin Bank: How Metaplanet's Model Differs from Strategy's

 Metaplanet's two-tier design: MARS and MERCURY

-Where Strategy offers a menu of separate, side-by-side products, Metaplanet has built a layered structure with two named tiers stacked on top of one another.
+Where Strategy has grown a sprawling stack of separate preferred products, Metaplanet has kept things to two named tiers stacked one on top of the other.

 The senior tier is called MARS.
 It is the one that most closely resembles Strategy's flagship.
 MARS pays a dividend that adjusts every month, and it carries a clever self-righting feature: when the share trades below its set value the dividend rate rises to lure buyers back, and when it trades above, the rate falls.
 The aim is to keep the price hovering near its anchor rather than swinging about.
 MARS holders sit near the front of the queue for payment and cannot convert their shares into ordinary stock — they are there for the income, not the lottery ticket.